wgm2111/wgm-coursera/README.md

 ## Machine Learning with Andrew Ng

 The second assignment involves some Logistic regression.
 We can use linear features or additional higher order polynomial features.
+Higher order features approximate the decision boundary more closely.

-Higher order features approximate the decision boundary more closely:
+![First example of logistic regression with linear and polynomial model] (machine-learning/wgm-ex2/figures/data1_scatter.png)

-![Logistic regression with linear and polynomial model] (machine-learning/wgm-ex2/figures/data1_scatter.png)
+![Second example of logistic regression with linear and polynomial model] (machine-learning/wgm-ex2/figures/data1_scatter.png)